newmonade/foo.cd/ReadMe.md

 Shortcuts
 =============

-Shortcuts concist of a combination of a *modifier+key* to trigger an action.
+Shortcuts concist of a combination of *modifier+key* to trigger an action.
 They can all be customized in the config file.
 Modifier takes value among: `Ctrl, Shift, Alt, Meta (windows key)`, and can be combined using `+` e.g. `Ctrl+Shift`.

 Keys are named: `A, B, ..., F1, F2, ..., Left, Right, Tab, Del, Ins, PgUp, Plus, Minus, ...,` and can be combined using `+`, e.g. `A+B, Ctrl+A, ... `